 International Literary Translation and Creative Writing Summer School 2016

 Delivered by the British Centre for Literary Translation at the University of East Anglia in partnership with Writers’ Centre Norwich – 24 to 30 July 2016.

 The 2016 BCLT Summer School took place at the University of East Anglia and at Dragon Hall, flagship building for Norwich UNESCO City of Literature.
 Run by the British Centre for Literary Translation in partnership with Writers’ Centre Norwich, the Summer School brings together writers and translators for an intensive, one-week, residential programme of hands-on translation and creative writing practice.

-The programme includes creative writing sessions designed for literary translators, delivered by Sarah Bower, Anna Metcalfe and Dr Cecilia Rossi, as well as round-table discussions and readings.
-All workshops are designed to encourage collaboration and peer learning in a small group setting.
+The programme included creative writing sessions designed for literary translators, delivered by Sarah Bower, Anna Metcalfe and Dr Cecilia Rossi, as well as round-table discussions and readings.
+All workshops were designed to encourage collaboration and peer learning in a small group setting.

 - German to English workshop, led by Katy Derbyshire, with Rasha Khayat

 - Korean to English workshop, led by Deborah Smith, with Hwang Jung-eun

 - Russian to English workshop, led by Dr Oliver Ready, with Dmitriy Garichev

 - Swedish to English workshop, led by Dr B.J.
 Epstein, with Kristina Sandberg